zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 ### ESM configuration

 SAF/ESM is configured with mapping between the mainframe and distributed user identities.
 API ML provides Zowe CLI plugin to help administrators to generate JCL for the required mapping configuration.
-Please see (#TODO:Refer tot the cli plugin documentation) for details how to use the plugin tool.
+Please see the [Identity Federation cli plugin](../../user-guide/cli-idfplugin.md) documentation for details how to use the plugin tool to set up the mapping in the ESM of your z/OS system.

 ## Troubleshooting